kipiiler/resume-ai/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

+For commercial licensing options, please contact the author.
 ---

 **Made with ❤️ by developers, for developers**